 Loving veterans means to acknowledge the wounds they carry and walk alongside them on their path towards healing.
-The human brain does not know what to do with war, it cannot compute it.
-Humanity was designed for intimacy with Perfect Love (the creator, Jesus), so when we encounter the opposite (uncreation: horror, death, and tragedy), we lose ourself, our sanity.
+The human brain does not know what to do with war; it cannot compute it.
+Humanity was designed for intimacy with Perfect Love (the creator, Jesus), so when we encounter the opposite (uncreation: horror, death, and tragedy), we lose ourselves, our sanity.
 There is no healthy way to reconcile or justify war that will bring about healing.
 We cannot clean up the brutalities of war with words such as “sacrifice”, “service”, or “heroism”.

 At some point, in order to experience deep healing and true freedom, veterans will need to recognize war for what it is— something way outside God’s plan for humanity and the exact agenda of our true enemy, Satan.
-As Christ followers, we need to deeply sympathize with the pain veterans face without condoning what they have done or what the military does.
+As Christ-followers, we need to deeply sympathize with the pain veterans face without condoning what they have done or what the military does.
 Loving veterans means building community with them and creating spaces where we can all wrestle with the guilt and sin of war, all the while seeking a loving God who offers a different way.

 Support Only Some Troops?

 On Veterans Day weekend, as many Churches across America thank the troops and wave the American flag, Scripture challenges us to re-think how we celebrate.
 Nations have always lived and died by the sword (Matthew 26:52).
 But when nationalism and religious zeal are fused, the sword is wielded all the more passionately.
-This is why it’s always been in the interest of national and tribal leaders to get religious institutions on board as they rally troops for war.
+This is why it’s’s always been in the interest of national and tribal leaders to get religious institutions on board as they rally troops for war.

 “God blesses America.”
-Almost every nation and tribe throughout history has shared the idolatrous assumption that it’s military victories were evidence of divine favor.
+Almost every nation and tribe throughout history have shared the idolatrous assumption that it’s military victories were evidence of divine favor.
 This has been a staple of pagan religion from the start.
 From its earliest days, this same assumption has permeated American culture, it’s just that our tribal warrior god was called “Jesus”.
-The spirit of “us vs them” division is a primary tool of Satan.
+The spirit of “us vs. them” division is a primary tool of Satan.
 It deceives even Christians into killing other Christians as long as they are wearing a different uniform.

 “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.

 The call of a Christian goes far beyond just “supporting the troops.”
-The most radical teaching of Jesus is that God’s people must love not only neighbor, but also enemy.
+The most radical teaching of Jesus is that God’s people must love not only neighbor but also enemy.
 This has incredible implications.
 This means Christians need to love all people.
 All people.
 Christians not only should love the troops of the nation they live in, but also the troops of all nations.
 If this is true, how can it be done?